dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 :::danger
 Do not forget to declare variables `stable` if they should survive canister upgrades as the default is `transient` if no modifier is declared.
+A simple precaution is declare the entire actor or actor class `persistent`.
 :::

 ## Persistence modes